 Moisture migration under newly-laid floor coverings can cause expensive issues.
 Adhesives may be compromised.
 Bubbling may occur under resilient vinyl.
 Replacement is costly.
 How can this issue be avoided?

 There is a Cost-Effective Solution

 There is a multi-benefit and cost-effective solution, and you can hear more about it from Hayden Prestidge, in the video above!

-With Aquron 2000, flooring can be installed regardless of the RH % reading.
-On new slabs, flooring can be installed 28 days following pour, and on existing, 72 hours following Aquron application.
+With AQURON 2000, flooring can be installed regardless of the RH % reading.
+On new slabs, flooring can be installed 28 days following pour, and on existing, 72 hours following AQUORN application.